rev-typhlosion/bookbot/README.md

+# BookBot
-This is the README for the BookBot projefct.
+This is the README for the BookBot project.

+BookBot is my first project!